patrickmylius/SwitchWeekdays/README.md

 Coding and pracitising swith statements, starting with weekdays.
-Calculates what day, today is by console input a number between 0-7 and afterwards, ask you an amount ahead, so you can see what weekday it is (fx.
-150 days ahead)
+Calculates what day today is, by allowing user to do a scanner input of a number between 0-7 and afterwards, ask you an amount ahead, so you can see what weekday it is (fx.
+150 days ahead).